pgg1610/data_blog/posts/2022-12-28-small_molecule_resources.md

 Catalog of recent reviews and manuscripts I have found useful when learning more about the state-of-the-art in Cheminformatics.
 I've tried to categorize them roughly based on their area of application:

 ### Representation

+Small molecules to be understood by computers and used for model training have to represented in a form amenable for optimization.
+In addition, this form of abstraction much capture appropriate level of chemical properties so as to imbue the data-driven models with necessary chemistry and physics for modeling.
+A lot of times different properties of the molecules are 'lost in translation' or obfuscated when converting them into machine-ready forms.
+Formerly the process of converting molecules from one form to another is called featurization.
+There are different forms, methods, theories to encode the molecules.
+Broadly there are as follows:
+* Fingerprints
+* Descriptors
+* Pharmacophores
+* Graph-based
+* Natural language-based
+* Shape-based

 **Reviews**